 Traditionally we have studied ancient Greece and Rome in isolation from the surrounding world, as places that shaped the beginnings of “western” civilization.
 This course takes a broader view.
 We shall explore the ancient Mediterranean as a place of dynamic interaction from the Levant though Egypt, North Africa, Greece, Italy, and the islands in between.
 Far from standing in isolation, the arts of ancient Greece and Rome participated in these transnational cultural networks.
 (Writing-intensive.)
 (Same as Art History 262.)
 Maximum enrollment, 20.
 McEnroe.

 Readings of Greek and Roman comedies in English translation: Aristophanes, Plautus, Terence, Lucian, Apuleius, mime.
 Discussions of why and for whom comedy is funny, comedic perspective, theories of humor, roles of women and slaves in comedy, cultural values, themes and plots, history of comedy, staging and theatrical technique.
 May also include class production of a play.
 (Writing-intensive.)
+(Social, Structural, and Institutional Hierarchies.)
 (Same as Theatre 280.)
 Maximum enrollment, 20.
-Feltovich.

 The Romans on Film.